-On completion of the course the student shall be able to: Define, using fundamental plasma parameters, under what conditions an ionised gas consisting of charged particles (electrons and ions) can be treated as a plasma.
-Distinguish the single particle approach, fluid approach and kinetic statistical approach to describe different plasma phenomena.
-Classify the electrostatic and electromagnetic waves that can propagate in magnetised and non-magnetised plasmas, and describe the physical mechanisms generating these waves.
-Define and determine the basic transport phenomena such as plasma resistivity, diffusion (classical and anomalous) and mobility as a function of collision frequency and of the fundamental parameters for both magnetised and non-magnetised plasmas.
-Formulate the conditions for a plasma to be in a state of thermodynamic equilibrium, or non-equilibrium, and analyse the stability of this equilibrium and account for the most important plasma instabilities.
-Explain the physical mechanism behind Landau damping and make calculations in this area using kinetic theory
+On completion of the course the student shall be able to: - define, using fundamental plasma parameters, under what conditions an ionised gas consisting of charged particles (electrons and ions) can be treated as a plasma.

+- distinguish the single particle approach, fluid approach and kinetic statistical approach to describe different plasma phenomena.

+- classify the electrostatic and electromagnetic waves that can propagate in magnetised and non-magnetised plasmas, and describe the physical mechanisms generating these waves.

+- define and determine the basic transport phenomena such as plasma resistivity, diffusion (classical and anomalous) and mobility as a function of collision frequency and of the fundamental parameters for both magnetised and non-magnetised plasmas.

+- formulate the conditions for a plasma to be in a state of thermodynamic equilibrium, or non-equilibrium, and analyse the stability of this equilibrium and account for the most important plasma instabilities.

+- explain the physical mechanism behind Landau damping and make calculations in this area using kinetic theory
-1. Introduction to Plasma Physics, F. F. Chen (Plenum Press, 1984)

-- 2. Principles of Plasma Physics, N. A. Krall and Trivelpiece (San Fransisco Press, 1986) - 3.
-Physics of High temperature Plasmas, G. Schimdt (2ndEd., Academic Press, 1979) - 4.
-The framework of Plasma Physics, R.D.
+- 1. Introduction to Plasma physics by F. F. Chen (Plenum Press, 1984) - 2.
+Principles of Plasma Physics by N. A. Krall and Trivelpiece (San Fransisco Press, 1986) - 3.
+Physics of High temperature Plasmas by G. Schimdt (2nd Ed., Academic Press, 1979) - 4.
+The framework of Plasma Physics by R.D.
 Hazeltine & F.L.
 Waelbroeck (Perseus Books, 1998) - 5.
-Introduction to Plasma Physics, R.J.
+Introduction to Plasma Physics by R.J.
 Goldston and P.H.
 Rutherford (IOP, 1995)